 Testing.
 Is Louisiana's coronavirus testing infrastructure and supply base sturdy enough to keep up with the tracking necessary to stay ahead of the epidemic?
 Widespread advice from experts say this is the leading criteria for stemming a resurgent coronavirus while reopening the economy.
 This is tactical warfare.
 It requires equipment, logistics and that people and institutions know what to do.
 It is especially vital if immunity testing and contact tracing are part of the reopening plan, which the governor says will be the case.
+Decision-making for policies and procedures will be hampered so long as questions remain about the reliability of immunity tests and whether people can catch COVID-19 a second time.

-Congress is on the verge of approving more testing support for the states, but the governor is counting on ramping up an in-state capacity for broader and speedier testing.
-The success of that plan could be crucial.
+Federal testing support could contribute to the goal, but the governor is counting on ramping up an in-state capacity for broader and speedier testing.
+The success of that plan will be crucial.
 Universities, private sector health care companies and major retailers are playing a role.
 The public will need to know whether we have what it takes to do the job.
-The administration already has offered some specifics by stating that at least 140,000 tests per month will be needed and that 200,000 would be preferable.
-The state health department has dedicated 75 staff members to assist with contact tracing and will look to have 700 available.
+The administration already has offered specifics by stating that at least 140,000 tests per month will be needed and that 200,000 would be preferable.
+The state health department has dedicated staff members to assist with contact tracing but says it needs many more.
 Sometimes "you go to war with the Army you have," so we must prepare that Army as rapidly as we can.